 Class 3: Medications and Potential Complications Find out about insulin, noninsulin injectables, and oral hypoglycemic agents.
 We discuss prevention of acute and chronic complications, treatment plans for acute complications such as low blood glucose levels (hypoglycemia), and sick days.
 A nurse from the Center for Wound Healing demonstrates a foot exam and checks each participant’s feet.

 Class 4: Monitoring and Exercise Learn the importance of self-monitoring your blood glucose levels and how to properly use and store your monitoring supplies.
 We discuss the importance of incorporating exercise into your daily routine to help obtain good blood glucose control and to optimize your overall health.
 During the last half of this class, an exercise specialist helps you devise an exercise program specific your needs.

 Our monthly support group offers people with diabetes the chance to continue learning and networking with the support of others in the community.
-Support group meetings are held in the daytime and in the evening.
+Support group meetings are held the first Monday of the month from Noon – 1:00 pm at Hancock Wellness-Greenfield and the fourth Wednesday of the month from 11:00 am – Noon at Hancock Wellness-McCordsville.
 All meetings are free and open to the public, but an RSVP is appreciated.
-Call the Diabetes Outpatient Center at (317) 468-4379 for more information.
+Call the Diabetes Outpatient Center in Greenfield at (317) 468-4379 or in McCordsville at (317) 335-6989 for more information.